Project Sourcing & Support

 Handover stays coordinated

-Quality assurance, warehousing, loading, logistics, and final delivery support stay inside the same workflow rather than being handled as a late-stage add-on.
+Quality assurance, packing, loading, shipment coordination, and installation support stay inside the same workflow rather than being handled as a late-stage add-on.

 6-Step Workflow

-The project chain from first brief to delivery support.
+The project chain from first brief to installation support.

-This page shows the project workflow from brief review and quotation alignment through finish decisions, production follow-up, shipment control, and final handover support.
+This page shows the project workflow from brief review and design coordination through material decisions, production follow-up, shipment control, and installation support.

 01

-Review drawings, BOQ, room list, material brief, and destination requirements so the project starts with the right sourcing boundary.
+Review drawings, BOQ, room list, material brief, reference images, site conditions, destination requirements, and installation needs so the project starts with the right sourcing boundary.

 DrawingsBOQRoom List